cjrieck/cjrieck.github.io/_posts/2016-06-12-networking-protocols.md

 }
 ```

 For a `User`, we're expecting a basic JSON object with the fields `"userName"`, `"email"`, and an optional field, `"fullName"`.
 Argo will take that JSON response and map the `userName` and `email` into the object and the `fullName` only if it exists.
 If not, it'll ignore it and put `nil` in.
-If any of these mapping operations fail, then the object will not be created which is expected and wanted.
+If any of these mapping operations fail, then the object will not be created which is expected and desired.
 The same idea goes for our `NewsFeed` and `NewsFeedPost` objects.
 For those, we're expecting a JSON object with an array of JSON objects that are the posts.
 Argo will decode the array for you so long as the objects in the array are also decodable.
 Super nice, right?
 Now lets go back to talking about the networking behind this.

 # A Better Networking Layer